Railroad Terms

 A small town with few facilities, identified on the railroad only by the existence of a water plug.

-To jump from a locomotive cab before a collision.
+To jump from a locomotive cab before a collision or boiler mishap (US).

 Any facilities owned by two or more railroads.